ethereum/ethereum-org-website/src/content/developers/tutorials/yellow-paper-evm/index.md

 Equation 143 tells us there are four possible conditions at each point in time during execution, and what to do with them:

 1. If *Z(σ,μ,A,I)*, it means that we have encountered an abnormal condition.
-   In that case the new state is identical to the old one (except gas gets burned)
+   In that case, the new state is identical to the old one (except gas gets burned)
-1. If the opcode is [`REVERT`](https://www.evm.codes/#fd), the new state is the same as the old state, some gas is lost, and we have output to return.
+2. If the opcode is [`REVERT`](https://www.evm.codes/#fd), the new state is the same as the old state, some gas is lost, and we have output to return.
-1. If there is any output, (meaning we are at a [`RETURN`](https://www.evm.codes/#f3)), the state is the new state and return the output.
+3. If there is any output, (meaning we are at a [`RETURN`](https://www.evm.codes/#f3)), the state is the new state and returns the output.
-1. If we aren't at one of the end conditions, continue running.
+4. If we aren't at one of the end conditions, continue running.

 ## 9.4.1 (Machine State)